RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2021-10-01-good-soft.md

 **If you want the software you make for research to produce trustworthy results and to be reusable by others on different computers, this course will help.**

+*This event is for University of Sheffield researchers and research students only.
+Please register with an **@shef.ac.uk** or **@sheffield.ac.uk** email address to ensure your ticket request is accepted.*

 **Prerequisite skills:** Some python programming experience.

 **Learning Objectives**